Home » Places to visit in India » Popular Destinations » Lucknow Travel Guide: Best Places to Visit, Food & 2–3 Day Itinerary

 • Chowk – traditional

 The chaos of Aminabad is part of its charm—busy, vibrant, and full of flavor.
+Walking through these areas, the aroma of freshly prepared food often reaches you before the stalls come into view.

-Experiences & Shopping
+Experiences & Shopping in Lucknow

 Experiences